-Nothing gets you in the mood for your next trip like watching a movie, set in the location you’re due to visit, full of the culture you are about to experience – these are the best travel films to watch before heading to your destination.
+Nothing gets you in the mood for your travels like watching a movie, set in the location you’re due to visit.
+Nothing inspires travel to an amazing place, like having your eye caught by a fine example of its culture.
+These are the best european films to watch before visiting Europe.

-Here we’ve compiled a list of our favourite films from across Europe, so you can easily find the most recommended movies to watch before you travel.
-These films are all extremely high quality, award-winning features in settings that paint a picture of what it is like to visit your destination.
-Get your popcorn ready for the most recommended European films to watch before you visit.
+Here we’ve compiled a list of our favourite films from across Europa.
+These films are all extremely high quality, award-winning features in settings that paint a picture.
+Get your popcorn ready for the most recommended European films to watch by country.

-If you are looking for our list of the Best Travel Documentaries & Films then it is here.
+If you are looking for our list of the Best Travel Documentaries & Films then take a look here.

 Before Sunrise – The original film of a three-part trilogy and known as one of the best travel films.
 A chance encounter leads to an intense relationship forming between two young people with a few hours to spare in Vienna.

 In Bruges – Two Irish hit-men head to Belgium to hide whilst things cool down after a job and the two men have a completely different experience of the place.